 We are very grateful to the Essex Community Fund/Adirondack Foundation for grants to help us purchase a new HD projector and a much bigger screen.
 We are also very grateful for the many donations from the community and for grants from the following organizations: the Arts Council for the Northern Adirondacks, the Boquet River Association, the Honeybee Foundation, and Steward’s Shops Holiday Match.
 This website has received funding from the Essex Community Fund/Adirondack Foundation.

-The Big Short, Bridge of Spies (with speaker Beth Amorosi), Brooklyn, Inside Out, The Martian, Meru, Phoenix, Spotlight, Steve Jobs
+The Big Short, Bridge of Spies (with speaker Beth Amorosi), Brooklyn, Captain Fantastic, Creed, Eye in the Sky, Indignation, Inside Out, Love and Friendship, The Martian, Meru, Mustang, Oscar Shorts, Phoenix, Spotlight, Steve Jobs, Where to Invade Next, and Zootopia

 The 46ers, Birdman, The Black Stallion, Boyhood, Far from the Madding Crowd, Force Majeure, Ida, Imitation Game, Love & Mercy, Me and Earl and The Dying Girl, Pride (with historian Andy Buchanan), Oscar Shorts, The Salt of the Earth, Selma (with historian Paul Murray), Theory of Everything (our 200th movie anniversary celebration), Shawn the Sheep, Wallace and Gromit, Whiplash, Wild, Women of ’69, Unboxed (with director Peter Barton and executive producer Liz Roman Gallese)